hstanford/ARQL-old/README.md

 Collections consist of an inner collection (which could be a model or another intermediate collection) and several _Transforms_, which are used to transform the data from one collection into another e.g. filter, sort.
 A special kind of transform is the _Reshape_, which can be used to declare the output shape in terms of the input shape.
-Reshapes can also be supplied as arguments to other transforms that need to modify shape as part of their other functionality, like aggregations.

 ## Definitions